mzbrau/fig/doc/fig-documentation/docs/features/settings-management/validation.md

 ## Overriding via Environment Variable

 The validation value can be overridden using an environment variable.
-It should be in the format `settingName__ValidationRegex` and `settingName__ValidationExplanation`
+It should be in the format `FIG_SettingName_VALIDATIONREGEX` and `FIG_SettingName_VALIDATIONEXPLANATION`

 Use a value of 'null' to clear the current value.